Kaden Wetjen: Early life

-In high school, at Williamsburg Iowa High School, Wetjen ran track and was a three-year football letterman as a running back, wide receiver and defensive back.
+Wetjen was born on March 9, 2002, in Iowa City, Iowa.
+He was raised alongside his brothers Grady and Braylon by parents Lee and Lindsay Wetjen.
+His father, Lee, was a standout running back for Williamsburg High School, and would later coach Kaden in football.
+Like his father, Kaden would go on to attend Williamsburg High School, where he ran track and was a three-year football letterman as a running back, wide receiver and defensive back.
 As a senior, he scored 31 touchdowns and had six interceptions on defense.
 He also earned first-team all-state honors.